 It’s the anagram lovers’ Tokyo.

 And it’s also the inspiration for Machiya, which takes its name (and feel) from the traditional townhouses of the city; the simple wooden furnishings give the two-floor space a pared-back, elegant look that’s great for lunch or a chilled-out dinner.
-Set in Piccadilly, It’s the first non-ramen restaurant/bar from the people behind the now-legendary noodle palace Kanada-Ya.
-Here’s how it break down:
+Set in Piccadilly, it’s the first non-ramen restaurant/bar from the people behind the now-legendary (and neighbouring) noodle palace Kanada-Ya.
+Here’s how it breaks down: